-- · the high degree of risk and uncertainty associated with drug development; - · our inability to formulate or manufacture sufficient quantities of materials for use in clinical trials; - · variability in the number and types of patients available for each study; - · difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - · unforeseen safety issues or side effects; - · poor or unanticipated effectiveness of drug candidates during the clinical trials; or government or regulatory delays.
+- the high degree of risk and uncertainty associated with drug development; - our inability to formulate or manufacture sufficient quantities of materials for use in clinical trials; - variability in the number and types of patients available for each study; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - unforeseen safety issues or side effects; - poor or unanticipated effectiveness of drug candidates during the clinical trials; or - government or regulatory delays.

 Data obtained from clinical trials are susceptible to varying interpretation, which may delay, limit or prevent regulatory approval.
 Many companies in the pharmaceutical and biopharmaceutical industry, including our company, have suffered significant setbacks in advanced clinical trials, even after achieving promising results in earlier clinical trials.
 In addition, regulatory authorities may refuse or delay approval as a result of other factors, such as changes in regulatory policy during the period of product development and regulatory agency review.
-For example, the FDA has in the past required and could in the future require that we or our collaborators conduct additional trials of any of our drug candidates, which would result in delays.
+For example, the FDA has in the past required, and could in the future require, that we or our collaborators conduct additional trials of any of our drug candidates, which would result in delays.
 In April 2017, we and our collaborator Lilly announced that the FDA had issued a complete response letter for the New Drug Application (NDA) of OLUMIANT (baricitinib) as a once-daily oral medication for the treatment of moderate-to-severe rheumatoid arthritis.
-The letter indicates that the FDA is unable to approve the application in its current form.
+The letter indicated that the FDA was unable to approve the application in its current form.
 Specifically, the FDA indicated that additional clinical data are needed to determine the most appropriate doses.
 The FDA also stated that additional data are necessary to further characterize safety concerns across treatment arms.
-In July 2017, we and Lilly announced that a resubmission to the FDA for the NDA for baricitinib will be delayed for a period anticipated to be a minimum of 18 months and that the FDA had requested an additional clinical study.